Tour-de-france-2022-eksamen/Tour-de-france-rest-api/README.md

 # Tour de France 2022 Rest-API.

 This project is my backend for my exam project 2022.
-It is a full-stack application build in Java, with the Spring framework and a MYSQL database .
+It is a full-stack application build in Java, with the Spring framework and a MYSQL database.

 ## Steps to Setup